materialsvirtuallab/nano266/labs/lab2/README.md

 ## Initial setup

 To do the lab, you first need QuantumEspresso's pwscf.
 You have three options:

-1. If you have your own Mac or Ubuntu 64-bit setup.
+1. If you have your own Mac or Ubuntu 64-bit, you can use the executables already included in this repo.
+Run the following command to add the bin directory to your path as follows (assuming you are on bash):

+    ```
+    export PATH=$PATH:/path/to/repo/bin
+    ```

 ## Q1 (10 points): Convergence of *absolute energies* with respect to energy cutoff.